-1990.
-I tied the 50 inch piece of string into a circle and tossed it into the air.
-It snagged one of the hooks on a wall mounted coat rack in my bedroom like a pair of panties flung during a passionate movie scene.
+I tossed the circle of string into the air where it snagged on the left hook of the coat rack in my bedroom, like a pair of panties flung during a passionate movie scene.

 “Sunglasses,” Andrew (12) announced.

-Michael (16) added, “I see string hanging on three protuberances.”
+Michael (16) added, “I see a string hanging on three protuberances.”

-His siblings and I stared at him in silence until a self-satisfied smirk grew on his face and he confessed, “Protuberance is a new vocabulary word.”
+A self-satisfied smirk grew on his face when he confessed, “It’s a new vocabulary word.”

 “Could be two airplanes nose to nose in a race,” said Andrew.

 “Or a kneeling woman wearing a skirt,” offered Karen.